-Upon the closing of this offering, we will have outstanding an aggregate of [ ] ordinary shares, assuming (i) the representative of the underwriters does not exercise the over-allotment option, and (ii) no options or warrants outstanding as of [ , 2013] are exercised.
+Upon the closing of this offering, we will have outstanding an aggregate of 13,128,001 ordinary shares, assuming (i) the representative of the underwriters does not exercise the over-allotment option, and (ii) no options or warrants outstanding as of October 1, 2013 are exercised.

-Of the shares to be outstanding immediately after the closing of this offering, we expect that 7,244,886 shares, including the 1,655,629 shares to be sold in this offering, assuming the issuance and sale of \$30.0 million of shares of our ordinary shares at an assumed public offering price of \$18.12 per share, which is the last reported sale price of our ordinary shares on October 21, 2013, will be freely tradable without restriction under the Securities Act, unless owned by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+Of the shares to be outstanding immediately after the closing of this offering, we expect that 7,589,257 shares, including the 2,000,000 shares to be sold in this offering, at the public offering price of \$16.50 per share, will be freely tradable without restriction under the Securities Act, unless owned by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 The remaining ordinary shares will be held by our existing shareholders.
 Because substantially all of these shares were sold outside the United States to persons residing outside the United States at the time, they also will be freely tradable without restriction or further registration, except that shares held by affiliates must be sold under Rule 144, and except for the lock-up restrictions described below.
 Further, a substantial number of our outstanding shares is subject to the lock-up agreements.